 Technology is making it easier than ever to invest - which is awesome.
-However, some places still are charging outrageous fees and commissions to buy stocks and ETFs online.
-Even some of the firms that advertise "get started with just $5" can end up charging you huge fees as a percentage of what you invest.
-So, where can you truly buy stocks online for free?
+However, some places still are charging outrageous fees and commissions to buy stocks and ETFs online, when it's possible to buy stocks online for free!

 We've talked about our favorite places to invest for free before, but most of those companies only allow you to invest in mutual funds and ETFs for free.
 While they have no minimum investment amount (which is awesome), they don't allow you to invest in individual stocks.

 For 95% of people, that's fine.
 We don't recommend most people invest in individual stocks anyway.
 They should be building a low cost ETF portfolio for the long run.
 But for those that do what to buy individual stocks, there are still places that allow you to buy stocks online for free.
 Check it out:

 Right now, there are only a few ways to buy stocks online for free (i.e. commission-free).
 However, technology is continuing to make investing cheaper, and more companies are fighting each other with lower prices.
 We should continue to see the cost of buying stocks online drop at most companies over the next few years.